 Simply put, a microphone’s job is to capture sounds.
 No matter how expensive a mic is, it will still invariably color your audio in some way.
 What makes a mic a good choice, then, is how it paints the sources you point it at as pleasantly as possible.
 In order to know which choices to make, you’ll need to understand the three main technologies that constitute modern mics.

 Condenser mics work by applying a voltage to a very thin material called a diaphragm, which is in close proximity to a much thicker backplate.
 When even the slightest sound vibrations strike the thin material, the distance between the diaphragm and the backplate changes, which varies the signal and transmits the sound.
-Because the diaphragm is so thin, condensers tend to be fragile and can be damaged if dropped or mishandled, but they are fantastic for capturing subtleties in vocal or instrumental performances that other mics simply can’t capture.
+Because the diaphragm is so thin, condensers tend to be fragile and can be damaged if dropped or mishandled, but they are fantastic for recording vocals or instrumental performances with subtle nuance that other mics simply can’t capture.
 The voltage that is applied to the diaphragm is called phantom power and is supplied by a preamp or external power supply, which is required when using a condenser mic.

 Dynamic mics use a far simpler electromagnetic circuit to collect and transmit sounds.
 Because of their simple design, they tend to stand up to abuse much better than other microphone types, but the tradeoff is that they don’t pick up quiet sounds and subtle nuance nearly as well as a condenser mic.
 Dynamic mics are ideal for louder applications like direct-miking amplifiers, powerful vocals, and loud instruments like brass, snares, and kick drums since they are able to handle much louder sounds than condenser mics without distorting or causing damage.
 Dynamic mics don’t require phantom power, but many producers do like to add a preamp or signal booster to dynamic mics to increase their output, saturation and overall sensitivity.